pdebelak/peterdebelak.com/about/index.md

 <h1 class="lead">About Peter</h1>

 Peter is a software developer with an interest in web development, machine learning and data engineering.
-He aspires to learn how to make a Terminator or make the world a better place, whichever seems easier.
+He uses he/him pronouns.

 His other interests include: